 10. CONFIRM THE NUMBER OF FINAL PHOTOS

-Agree on the number of photos you to be delivered.
-Some photographers might not give you all the photos taken as some might be test photos and others might not be as good.
-It is imperative that you agree on the final amount of “best” photos to be delivered.
+Some photographers might not give you all the photos taken as some might be just “test” photos and others might not be as good.
+You should agree on the final amount of “best” photos to be delivered.

-Tip: Remember customers do not have time to see a set of 50 photos.
-You might want to be better fully promote the best 10 rather than publishing a set of 50 photos.
-Some photographers work with clients who are happy to get just 5-10 photos and then select a couple to be promoted.
-Obviously, there are cases where you might want more than 10 photos; a good example is a wedding where you would like – let’s say – the best 100 photos.
-Possibly no more than that before the photographer might be seen as an annoyance for your guests.
+✔︎ Tip: Some photographers work with clients who are happy to get just 5-10 photos and then select a couple to be used.
+There are cases where you might want more than 10 photos; a good example is a wedding where you would like – let’s say – the best 100 photos.
+A photographer desperate to take many photos can be seen as an “annoyance” by your guests.

-Do you need NEF (Raw), JPEG, GIF, PNG? what exact image size -height and width.
+Do you need NEF (Raw), JPEG, GIF or PNG? what exact image size -height and width.
 Important!
 Are the photos going to be edited/manipulated by a professional re-toucher?
-In that case, you may need to brief your photographer to give you raw type photos.
+In that case, you may need to brief your photographer to give you raw photos.